-The company's exposure to credit risk is detailed in Note 14.
+The company's exposure to credit risk is detailed in note 13.

-As at 30 September 2018 the company had exposure to one customer, with the whole of revenue, trade receivables and accrued income accruing with a department of the Abu Dhabi government, who are considered to offer an extremely small credit risk.
+As at 30 September 2019, the company had exposure to one customer, with the whole of revenue, trade receivables and accrued income accruing with a department of the Abu Dhabi government, who are considered to offer an extremely small credit risk.
+The company's definition of default is when a payment from a customer is past due and the customer has indicated in writing that it cannot or will not pay.
+This has never happened in our commercial relationship with the Abu Dhabi government.
+Amounts due from customers would only be written off when all legal avenues have been pursued and it is clear that there is no reasonable prospect of recovery.

 The company has policies that limit the amount of credit exposure to any financial institution.
 The credit risk on liquid funds is limited because the counterparties are financial institutions with strong credit ratings assigned by international credit-rating agencies.
 The possibility of material loss is therefore considered to be unlikely.
+Financial assets are considered to be credit-impaired if the company is unable to make free use of the asset under the terms of its agreement with the financial institution and that institution has given written notice that it is in financial difficulties.
+As with trade receivables amounts would only be written off when all legal avenues have been pursued and it is clear that there is no reasonable prospect of recovery.